Dibaryon resonances and short-range $NN$ interaction: Conclusion

-We have also predicted a few dibaryon states in the partial waves where they have not been found yet.
+We have also predicted a few dibaryon resonances in the partial waves where they have not been found yet.
 This result stimulates further experimental research of $NN$ observables at intermediate energies.
 Thus, the new data on the sensitive spin-dependent observables could help refine the current $NN$ PWA solutions and reveal new dibaryon states.
-In view of the recent experimental progress in the field, we can say that we stand at the beginning of dibaryon spectroscopy.
+Still the main information on dibaryon resonances has been obtained from the inelastic processes involving the two-nucleon system.
+The experimental studies of photoproduction of mesons on the deuteron and deuteron photodisintegration recently undertaken and planned at, e.g., MAMI~\cite{Bash-em} and ELPH~\cite{Ishikawa19,Ishikawa21} seem to be very promising in exploring the properties of the known dibaryons as well as in finding the new ones.
+In view of the recent experimental progress in the field, one can say that we stand at the beginning of dibaryon spectroscopy.

-The results of the present work support our claim that the dibaryon resonances are not just exotic states like tetra- or pentaquarks but a regular mode in the fundamental $NN$ interaction carrying the basic intermediate-range attraction and also responsible for the short-range repulsion between nucleons.
-Nevertheless, the success of the model proposed does not diminish the huge progress achieved in the conventional approaches for the $NN$ interaction, but gives an additional QCD-motivated tool for an effective treatment of the short-range nuclear force.
+The results of the present work support our claim that the six-quark states are not just exotic hadrons like tetra- or pentaquarks, but a regular mode in the fundamental $NN$ interaction carrying the basic intermediate-range attraction and also responsible for the short-range repulsion between nucleons.
+Thus, the dibaryon model can be considered as a new QCD-motivated tool appropriate for an effective treatment of the short-range nuclear force since it is free of some limitations of both quark and meson-exchange models and therefore has a wider range of applicability.
 These findings make further research of dibaryon resonances very perspective.
 It would be also interesting to study the connection between the $s$-channel mechanism suggested in this work and the contact terms used in the chiral perturbation theory.

-{\bf Acknowledgment.} The work has been partially supported by RFBR, grants Nos.
-19-02-00011 and 19-02-00014.
-M.N.P. also appreciates support from the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS''.